Step One: Define your study area

 Before you can conduct a scenic assessment, inventory and map the scenic resources along the corridor – in other words, locate the better views.
-In pairs or small groups, travel the road corridor with a digital camera, stopping to photograph every view that has scenic qualities.
+In pairs or small groups, travel the road corridor stopping to photograph every view that has scenic qualities.
 Record the location of each viewpoint on a map.
 Take an outbound trip, then repeat the process on an inbound trip.
 As you ride along, note on the map points of visual interest – places where the landscape changes, edges of settled areas, historic landmarks – anything that seems particularly distinctive or memorable.
 Record the bad as well as the good and any problem areas; note them on the map.

 Using the images you gathered during the scenic inventory, assess the value of scenery along the corridor.
 You have two basic alternatives – you can conduct a formal quantitative process, or opt for a looser, more qualitative approach.
 Scenic assessment enables you to pinpoint key scenic resources within your corridor.
 After you have defined and located them, you should determine which of those scenic resource areas are threatened by development or susceptible to change.
 A site analysis (the next step) will help you to understand and articulate the landscape patterns that contribute to those views.

 This approach defines a set of criteria, and evaluates views to determine whether they possess certain attributes.
 These are characteristics widely recognized as creating scenic value, such as contrast, layering, focal point, uniqueness, etc. Images are scored in each category and assigned a numeric score to determine their overall scenic value.
 For example, a view with clearly discernible landscape elements (such as a wooded edge along a field), a point to which the eye is drawn (a distant mountain), and features that are unique to a region (vernacular architecture) would receive a higher score.
 You can do this as a group, or consider hiring a consultant to complete this task.
 The benefit of this approach is that it is more rational and defensible.